To distribute material possessions

 No school of design has been as influential as the Bauhaus.
 Although the Bauhaus “style” has been commoditised, its most iconic works now available as reproductions and knock-offs, the radical zeal embodied in its ethos and output is still there.

-It is easy to see the Bauhaus in black and white or in the bold primary colours of its typography, its subtler tones and narratives are harder to discern.
+It is easy to see the Bauhaus in black and white or in the bold primary colors of its typography, its subtler tones and narratives are harder to discern.
 So legendary is the school founded in 1919 by the architect Walter Gropius, that its nuances can be missed.

 The Bauhaus was created as the combination of a college of fine arts and a school of applied arts.
 The goal of the Bauhaus is to bring the art training hitherto isolated from practical life into harmony with the actual demands of contemporary life.
 To this end, its integrated program of teaching theory and workshop activity which is to be performed in accordance with present-day technological industrial working methods.

 The new school was heralded confidently with jaunty oversized exclamation points and industrially produced utilitarian design.
 More than a utopian collective, the Bauhaus was a story of heady optimism and ambition.

 Despite we know how the story ends, the ideas, design, and art that emerged from the Bauhaus were to change the things around us, how we use them, and how they made us feel.
 This energy was transmitted and illustrated in two short paragraphs by Gropius when the school was first advertised in 1919.
 Something in it resonated deeply with Josef Albers, a son of a carpenter born in 1888 in Bottrop.
 He abandoned his plans to leave Germany, and enrolled as a student in the Bauhaus.
 Later Albers would say about this decision: “I was 32, I threw all the old junk overboard and went right back to the beginning again.
 It was the best thing I ever did in my life.”